top of page

 The Science

-Did you know that it is normal to wake up when sleeping in an unfamiliar location?
+Did you know that it is normal for a child to wake up when sleeping in an unfamiliar location?
 Sleep is organized so that there is a bout of deep sleep at the beginning of the night and then every hour to hour-and-a-half thereafter, there is a brief wake-up (review sleep basics here).
 If your baby falls asleep in one place (like your arms) and wakes in another (like a crib), then he or she will be more likely to alert at one of those wakings and fully wake up.
 Many parents learn about this firsthand during the four-month regression when sleep cycles begin to form this pattern.
-Adults wake up briefly after sleep cycles as well, but we only wake up fully when we perceive something is wrong.
+Adults also wake up briefly after sleep cycles, but we only wake up fully when we perceive something is wrong.
 When your child falls asleep in an unfamiliar location like a hotel crib s/he will be much more likely to wake up because it won't feel like the right place to be.
 Personality can come into play too-- some children adapt very quickly to sleeping in a new space, while other children have more difficulty adjusting.
-For recommendations to help your baby sleep on an airplane, check out this blog.

 How can you prepare your child to sleep in a new location?